Pilipinas Win Na Win: History

 Aquino quietly left Pilipinas Win na Win without any goodbyes on September 30, 2010.
 Two days later, ABS-CBN officially announced four new hosts and two new co-hosts.
 The four hosts tagged as the "hitmakers" were Rico J. Puno, Rey Valera, Marco Sison, and Nonoy Zuniga while the two new co-hosts were Janelle Jamer - one of the three original co-hosts of Wowowee, and a newcomer: Gazelle "Speedy Gee" Canlas of Music Uplate Live.
 The six new hosts started their roles on October 4, 2010.
 On October 9, 2010, the "hitmaker" hosts celebrated their first week hosting the show thru an elaborate performance where the hosts sung a mashup of Justin Bieber's "Baby", and their most popular OPM song.
 Co-hosts Pokwang, Valerie Concepcion, Janelle Jamer, and "Speedy Gee" gave them a certificate to congratulate their first week on the show.
 On November 6, 2010, the "hitmakers" celebrated their first month hosting the show.
 By November, Jamer and Canlas were both let go and replaced by comedienne-singer K Brosas.

 In spite of the series of revamps, the program was met by a continuous stream of dismal ratings and alternating time slots.
 From a 12:00 pm schedule and running time of two and a half hours upon its launch, the show was moved to 12:45 pm and a reduced 1 hour and 45 minutes by September.
 It was further reduced to an hour and 15 minutes by mid-October and by November, the program had been slashed to just running an hour long at a 1:30 pm start time.

 Cancellation

-On December 20, 2010, Rico J. Puno formally announced during the show that it would air its final episode on New Year's Eve.
+On December 20, 2010, Rico J. Puno formally announced during the show that it would air its final episode on New Year's Eve at the end of 2010 in December 31 due to its low ratings.
 Prior to the confirmation, rumors of the impending decision spread around entertainment websites resulting from interviews of showbiz reporters with fellow co-host Valerie Concepcion.

 Industry insiders also started to speculate about the show's potential replacement, such as a Philippine version of The Price Is Right hosted by one of Pilipinas Win Na Wins inaugural hosts, Kris Aquino.

-Pilipinas Win Na Win aired its final episode as a New Year's Eve special on December 31, 2010 with Richard Poon as musical performer and the rest of the time devoted as a retrospective.
-The four "hitmakers" ended the show through a rendition of Barry Manilow's "It's Just Another New Year's Eve" and "Auld Lang Syne".
-It's Showtime and Malparida temporarily occupied the vacated slot until its replacement noontime show, Happy Yipee Yehey! premiered on February 12, 2011.
-It would also get cancelled due to low ratings on February 4, 2012 and replaced by It's Showtime on its second and current noontime run on February 6th.